Skip to main content

 Renewal Calendar

-It's not a build-in panel in Grafana, but a popular community plugin Calendar panel, so you will need to install it.
+It's not a build-in panel in Grafana, but a popular community plugin Business Calendar panel, so you will need to install it.

-Calendar panel displays opportunities for each day.
+Business Calendar panel displays opportunities for each day.

-Calendar panel displays opportunities for each day.
+Business Calendar panel displays opportunities for each day.

 Out of the box, it supports text on the panel, a clickable popup window with descriptions and labels, and colors from thresholds.
 You just need to define proper field mapping in the plugin settings, the “Events” section.

-Field mapping for the Calendar panel.
+Field mapping for the Business Calendar panel.

-Field mapping for the Calendar panel.
+Field mapping for the Business Calendar panel.

 Renewal Progress